renecruzATX/burger-builder-final-project/README.md

+This is the project that I am submitting for my final project at Austin Coding Academy.
+It uses React, Redux, Node, Express, MongoDB, Mongoose, React Thunk and React Router to create a Burger Builder to order delicious burgers online.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>